 Gemcitabine and capecitabine (GemCap) chemotherapy

-This information is about a chemotherapy treatment that uses gemcitabine and capecitabine, known as GemCap.
-It's commonly used to treat cancer of the pancreas, but may be used to treat several different types of cancer.
+Gemcitabine and capecitabine (GemCap) is a chemotherapy treatment used to treat cancer of the pancreas.
+It may also be used to treat other cancers.

 Back to top